babelcodes/babelcodes.github.io/_languages/Scala/Function.md

 Functions are usually declared as an argument to another method, like what action should be taken when a service is called or a link is clicked on.

+## First Class function

+[First Class function](/functional/FirstClassFunction) can be stored, passed, and returned

 For example, to define a function with a `Int` parameter named `foo` (what comes after `=>` is the body of the function):

 ```